-If you’re looking for a wedding photographer here in Indiana you know that prices can vary from $500 to more than $5000.
+If you’re looking for wedding photography prices in Indianapolis you know that prices can vary from $500 to more than $5000.
 According to the Knot most couples spend about 10-15% of their entire wedding budget on wedding photography.
 The average cost of a wedding photographer in Indianapolis for 8 hours of coverage is more than $2600 but how do you know if you should spend more or less than that?

 Unfortunately because weddings are so personal and infinitely customizable there is no one size fits all answer.
 It you two just want a handful of photos to remember the day by, they you might find the photographer up the street from you at a lower price point will work.
 But if you want someone to capture the day and how it felt with an artistic well crafted vision that perfectly reflects you two as a couple then you will be spending more on your wedding photographer.